This page is due for a refresh.

 To learn more about the details of Research & Scholarship category, see the official REFEDS Research and Scholarship Entity Category description.

 FAQs for SPs

 What if my R&S SP doesn't require all the attributes in the R&S bundle?

 InCommon highly recommends that SPs take a minimalist approach to attributes.
 In metadata, list only those requested attributes that you absolutely need.
 Some IdPs will actually use the list of requested attributes in metadata to limit the attributes released to you just-in-time.

 What if a user wants to access my service but that user's IdP does not release the attributes my service needs?

-To have an IdP added to the list of IdPs that support R&S, contact us at firstname.lastname@example.org.
+Please contact us at firstname.lastname@example.org.
 We will reach out to the site admins for that IdP on your behalf.

 FAQs for IdPs

 Do I need to configure my IdP to release attributes to each and every R&S SP?

 No. A one-time configuration is all that's needed.